Goryokaku Tower 五稜郭タワー

 Goryokaku Tower is easily accessible by tram or bus from Hakodate Station.

 If traveling by bus, alight at Goryokaku Koen Iriguchi and walk for seven minutes.
 By tram, the nearest stop is Goryokaku Koen Mae from where it's a 15-minute walk.

 Goryokaku Fort was Japan's first Western-style fort, completed in 1864 for the defense of northern Japan.
 From Goryokaku Tower, you can clearly see how it resembles a five-pointed star.
 Make a wish, and you never know, it might come true.

 The fort was designed in the shape of a star to allow for more gun emplacements and reduce blind spots that could not be reached by cannon fire.

 From its observation floors at 86 and 90 meters, the tower affords good views of Mt.
 Hakodate, the Tsugaru Strait and the Yokotsu mountain range to the north.
-It's open in the evening so you can stay to watch the sunset and the city light up around you.

 There are shops and restaurants on the first and second floors of the tower, and you can learn about Goryokaku's history at an exhibition on the upper observation deck.

 One of the best times to visit Goryokaku Tower is for the Cherry Blossom Festival .
 Some 1,600 cherry trees line the moat around the fort and when in season, they turn the citadel pink.
 Goryokaku Park is one of Hakodate's premier spots for cherry blossom viewing, so consider joining the merry-makers below after enjoying the view.

 Wish upon a star